yogimogi/docker2compose/README.md

 Go to the base directory of the repository and run below command.
 This command reads contents of docker-compose.yml file where we have modelled our application.
 This file pretty much has everything we had specified when we ran each container using **docker run**, but in addition, it has few more things

 - It specifies dependencies between containers using **depends_on**.
 When you say, appserver1 depends on dbserver and redisserver, docker-compose will start appserver1 container only after dbserver and redisserver containers have started.
 But **depends_on** doesn't and can't really guarantee that database server inside dbserver container is up and running before starting appserver1 container.
-- With **scale: 2** for appserver1, it is telling docker to start 2 instances of appserver1 container
+- With **replicas: 2** for appserver1, it is telling docker to start 2 instances of appserver1 container

 ```
 docker-compose up -d